sweepai/bpe-qwen/SWEEP.md

 - Let them fail!
 Don't wrap in try/except
 - Check that required data files exist in `data/` directory
 - Ensure tokenizer dependencies are properly installed

+### Performance Testing
+- **CRITICAL: Always use `maturin develop --release` for performance testing**
+- Debug builds can be 5-10x slower than release builds
+- Never benchmark or compare performance using debug builds
+- The `--release` flag enables Rust compiler optimizations